MichaelPKNielsen/paint-calculator/README.md

 ## Running Tests

-Write instructions for how a user executes the automated tests you created.
+To execute the automated tests go to https://github.com/MichaelPKNielsen/paint-calculator-test and follow the steps in the README

+All required text files have been added to this repo.